 The bike is a great tool for getting around town.
 But many of us have developed bad habits that add risk and annoy drivers - which in turn adds more risk.
 The wisdom of many experienced commuters and advocacy groups is summarised here.
 Some may seem counterintuitive but don't be tempted to cherry-pick those that suit - the approach only works as a whole not in isolation.

 Traffic awareness is your first line of defence.
 Take a continuous stock take of what's around you.
 Glance over your shoulder every ten seconds or so - your peripheral vision lets you see what's back there with only a minimal twist of your head.
 There are good reasons for doing this.
 Firstly, there are no nasty surprises and you can take evasive action if necessary.
 Finally, drivers act with more courtesy when they are being watched, eye contact is a powerful thing - a bit like a flashing light, increasing the probability that you're not ignored.

 The most frequent 'learner' mistake is to hug the kerb.
 It feels safe tucked away from speeding cars but it's actually quite a risky place to hang out.
 Drivers seldom wait for an appropriate place to pass.
 They'll squeeze past as soon as they can without altering their course - often dangerously close to you.
-Better to guard your lane - about a metre into the road - away from car doors and the assorted hazards that linger in the gutter.
+Better to guard your lane - about a metre or two into the road - away from car doors and the assorted hazards that linger in the gutter.
 Occupy the centre of the lane when you are able to travel at the speed of the traffic or if it feels unsafe to be overtaken.
 Move to the side and let cars pass when you feel they can do so safely.